Fashion For Good: Interview With Jessie Simonson, Co-Founder Of 31 Bits

 One of the values I’ve learned is to be present in the moment.
 Between owning a company, traveling, speaking engagements and my social life, my life is FULL.
 I’m guilty of running from one event to the next, making sure to post some pretty photos of each activity on social media, and ending the day realizing I never had a real conversation.
 Our artisan partnerships and our international development programs are born from relationships.
 By being present in the moment and having real conversations with people, we are able to recognize both talent and need, and do something about it.
 This has changed my day-to-day routine.
 When I sit down for a meal with someone, my phone goes in my purse and they have my fullest attention.
 If I meet you at an event, I won’t be looking past your shoulder for the next person to talk to.
 I want to know your name, your story, and what makes you tick.

 And lastly, what are some of your favorite ethical brands when it comes to fashion, home, and accessories?
 What qualities do you look for in the businesses you support?

 It’s so exciting that there are so many amazing brands to buy ethical products from.
 It wasn’t like that when we started 31 Bits nine years ago.
 For home, I love the modern style of Rose & Fitzgerald.
-For bags, my collection consists of Nena & Co, Mercado Global, and FASHIONABLE.
+For bags, my collection consists of Nena & Co, Mercado Global, and ABLE.
 For shoes, I’ve been so impressed by the comfort and style at Sseko Designs and Nisolo.
 For the comfiest, everyday clothing, I wear Everlane and Krochet Kids.
-And believe it or not, I have no problem wearing jewelry from other ethical brands - I pair my 31 Bits jewelry with pieces from The Giving Keys and Half United.
+And believe it or not, I have no problem wearing jewelry from other ethical brands – I pair my 31 Bits jewelry with pieces from The Giving Keys and Half United.